Child Safety Week

 Child Safety Week is an annual campaign by the Child Accident Prevention Trust to raise awareness of the risks of child accidents and how they can be prevented.

-The theme this year is Safe children: sharing is caring (opens in new window)
+The theme this year is Share because you care (opens in new window)

 Key messages to keep children safe: